 ST Engineering iDirect and Gilat Satellite Networks Successfully Showcase Proof of Concept Utilizing DIFI Standard at Satellite 2023

-Demonstration connecting modem and BUC via digital interface is a milestone towards interoperability

-/EIN News/ -- PETAH TIKVA, Israel and HERNDON, Va., March 13, 2023 (GLOBE NEWSWIRE) -- Gilat Satellite Networks Ltd. (Nasdaq: GILT, TASE: GILT), a worldwide leader in satellite networking technology, solutions, and services, and ST Engineering iDirect, a leader in global satellite communications, announced a successful proof of concept (PoC) of converting analog signals to digital signals utilizing the Digital Intermediate Frequency Interoperability (DIFI) 1.1 Standard, developed by the DIFI consortium.
+PETAH TIKVA, Israel and HERNDON, Va., March 13, 2023 (GLOBE NEWSWIRE) -- Gilat Satellite Networks Ltd. GILTGILT)), a worldwide leader in satellite networking technology, solutions, and services, and ST Engineering iDirect, a leader in global satellite communications, announced a successful proof of concept (PoC) of converting analog signals to digital signals utilizing the Digital Intermediate Frequency Interoperability (DIFI) 1.1 Standard, developed by the DIFI consortium.
 The demonstration, being held during the Satellite 2023 event in Washington, D.C., lays strong foundations for the goal of interoperability.

 The standard provides a path to enable the digital transformation of the space industry by providing interoperability at the IF/RF layer.
 The standard will enable all manufacturers to build interoperable technologies that work in both open and closed network topologies, resulting in highly flexible networks and enabling the industry to respond rapidly to customer demands.